-I think he might find himself to be well enough to attend a ceremony to honour a new (fast-tracked) saint.
+I think Pell would have found himself to be well enough to attend a ceremony to honour a new (fast-tracked) saint.
 Was his health really any worse than the millions of retirees who jet about the world daily?
-His excuses for non-attendance at the Royal commission have been accepted; whether that constitutes preferential treatment which would not have been accorded to the average person, I cannot say.
+His excuses for non-attendance at the Royal commission were accepted; whether that constitutes preferential treatment which would not have been accorded to the average person, I cannot say.

 Dec 2018 Pell has been found guilty by a unanimous verdict on 5 charges according to Wikipedia (Feb 2019, now made public in Australia).
-Apparently, there is a suppression order on matters relating to his trial (because he has further charges he must yet face) and the Australian media have reported nothing except that he has been relieved of his duties at the Vatican, permanently one imagines.
+Apparently, there is a suppression order on matters relating to his trial (because he has further charges he must yet face) and the Australian media have reported nothing except that he has been relieved of his duties at the Vatican.

 And how can we forget Peter Hollingworth, an Anglican Bishop (we must not leave the Anglicans out), and the one-time Australian governor-general, who had to resign as governor-general in 2003 because, among other mistakes and indiscretions, he allowed paedophile priest John Elliot to carry on despite admitting that he had sexually abused boys and despite psychiatric advice that he was at risk of re-offending.
 Hollingworth is still getting around half-a-million dollars a year from the government (nearly tax free) and is still a bishop, openly supported by his Archbishop, Philip Freier.
 As one ‘victim’ expressed it in good plain English ‘they just don’t get it’.